-Name of the statute Nature of dues Amount (in Rs. lakhs) Period to which the amount relates Forum where dispute is pending TNVAT ACT 2006 Sales Tax 3.83 FY 2015-16 Appellate Deputy Commissioner of Commercial Taxes, Coimbatore
+Name of the Statute Nature of the Dues Amount (Rs.
+In lakhs) Period which Amount Relates to the Forum where Dispute is Pending CGST Act, 2017 SGST Act, 2017 IGST Act, 2017 Goods and Service Tax 158.54 2017-18 2018-19 2019-20 Office of The Deputy Commissioner of Central GST And Central Excise TNVAT Act, 2006 Sales Tax 5.10 2015-16 Proceedings of the Assistant Commissioner Avinashi Assessment Circle, Avinashi

-- (viii) There were no transactions relating to previously unrecorded income that were surrendered or disclosed as income in the tax assessments under the Income Tax Act, 1961 (43 of 1961) during the year. - (ix) (a) In our opinion, the Company has not defaulted in the repayment of loans or other borrowings or in the payment of interest thereon to any lender during the year.

-(b) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority.

-(c) To the best of our knowledge and belief, in our opinion, term loans availed by the Company were, applied by the Company during the year for the purposes for which the loans were obtained.

-(d) On an overall examination of the financial statements of the Company, funds raised on short-term basis have, prima facie, not been used during the year for long-term purposes by the Company.

-(e) On an overall examination of the financial statements of the Company, the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries, associates or joint ventures

-(f)The company has not raised loans during the year on the pledge of securities held in its subsidiaries, joint ventures or associate companies and hence reporting on clause (ix)(f) of the Order is not applicable.

-(x) (a) The Company has not issued any of its securities (including debt instruments) during the year and hence reporting under clause (x)(a) of the Order is not applicable.

-(b) During the year the Company has not made any preferential allotment or private placement of shares or convertible debentures (fully or partly or optionally) and hence reporting under clause (x)(b) of the Order is not applicable to the Company.
+- (viii) There were no transactions relating to previously unrecorded income that were surrendered or disclosed as income in the tax assessments under the Income Tax Act, 1961 (43 of 1961) during the year. - (ix) (a) In our opinion, the Company has not defaulted in the repayment of loans or other borrowings or in the payment of interest thereon to any lender during the year. - (b) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - (c) To the best of our knowledge and belief, in our opinion, term loans availed by the Company were, applied by the Company during the year for the purposes for which the loans were obtained. - (d) On an overall examination of the financial statements of the Company, funds raised on short-term basis have, prima facie, not been used during the year for long-term purposes by the Company. - (e) The Company did not have any subsidiary or associate or joint venture during the year and hence, reporting under clause (ix)(e) and clause (ix)(f) of the Order is not applicable. - (x) (a) The Company has not issued any of its securities (including debt instruments) during the year and hence reporting under clause (x)(a) of the Order is not applicable. - (b) During the year the Company has not made any preferential allotment or private placement of shares or convertible debentures (fully or partly or optionally) and hence reporting under clause (x)(b) of the Order is not applicable to the Company.

+WASKINS &